40 Watt frosted appliance light bulb.

 Idler pulley and bracket for dryer drum belt

 25 watt light-bulb for various appliances, 120 volts, small base screw-in.
 Bulb has been updated and you may need the recommended socket to install this light bulb.
+Also bulb is no longer blue tint per factory.

 Gas dryer sensor for igniter and flame.
 The sensor is located across from the gas igniter at the dryer’s burner assembly.
 This flame sensor should be closed for continuity at room temperature.
 Check for continuity with a multi-meter before replacing.